keeratKaur18/Wine-Quality-Prediction/README.md

 achieved using Random Forest.

 ## Graphical User Interface (GUI)

+A graphical user interface (GUI) was developed to make the model more accessible to non-technical users.
+It was developed using the Tkinter library in Python, and it allows users to input wine features and obtain a predicted wine quality score.

 <img width="443" alt="Screenshot 2023-09-29 at 12 09 04 PM" src="https://github.com/keeratKaur18/Wine-Quality-Prediction/assets/98026175/75973169-bd91-4048-9511-d5a675c0cbe1">

 ## Report